osmcode/osmium-tool/man/osmium-getid.md

 # DIAGNOSTICS

+**osmium getid** exits with exit code

+0
+  ~ if all IDs were found
+1
-**osmium getid** exits with code 0 if everything went alright and all IDs were found, it exits with code 2 if there was a problem with the command line arguments, and with exit code 1 if not all IDs were found.
+  ~ if there was an error processing the data or not all IDs were found, or 2
+  ~ if there was a problem with the command line arguments.

 # EXAMPLES